US Constitution, 9th Amendment

 to expand their powers while violating people's rights.

-Only effect it seems to have is to sometimes remind SCOTUS of the discipline of limited-government and balancing rights/powers.
+Only effect it seems to have is to sometimes remind judicial branch of discipline of limited-government and balancing rights/powers.

 9th Amendment was disregarded, to a large degree, by Judge Scalia.